heusalagroup/fi.hg.core/README.md

 This git repository contains only the source code for a compile time use case.
 It is meant to be used as a git submodule in a NodeJS or webpack project.

-See [sendanor/typescript-package](https://github.com/sendanor/typescript-package) for a full package example.
-Although, keep in mind, this repository is not intended to be used as a NPM package dependency.
+See [heusalagroup/create-backend](https://github.com/heusalagroup/create-backend) for easy NPM package creator for your project with this core library.

 ### Commercial support